 Students may be permitted to have a limited break ("Pause") from course/clinical work without taking a formal Leave of Absence.
 Depending on the timing of this pause, students may be required to attend virtual (remote) sessions during this period.
+A pause must be approved by the Course/Clerkship Director and an OSL Dean.
 Students will be required to make up any missed work and must complete all requirements of a Phase prior to moving on to the next Phase of training.